 The semester grade in each required course must be at least "C" or better.
 A unit is equal to an academic year, or two semesters of study.

-As of Fall 2011 the SAT Subject Tests are no longer required to meet the entrance requirements for the U.C. system.
+The SAT and ACT College Tests are no longer required for Cal State and U.C. admission.

 CALIFORNIA STATE UNIVERSITY

 - www.calstate.edu/apply